Halcyoninae/Halcyon_v2/README.md

 > Notice: This is not a guide on how to use the program, instead just a simple README for the main repository.
 A user-guide markdown document will be created later.

+### Version Info
+This README is updated for the version: 3.1 [For the program] This README's constant version is 3.0 [For the iteration]

 ## Installation

 Currently there are no direct pre-compiled binary and executables that I have made